chee-zaram/alx-system_engineering-devops/README.md

 process of reflecting on a project or incident after it has occurred.
 It involves a thorough examination of the project or incident to identify what worked, what didn't, and what could be improved upon in the future.

+## Application Server

+This is a project that deals with configuration of a server to link a web server and an application server.